microsoftgraph/microsoft-graph-devx-content/README.md

 1. Download and Install VS Code to your machine https://code.visualstudio.com/download

 To add sample queries follow these steps:
-1. Clone or fork this repo (*microsoft-graph-devx-content*) in your local machine.
+1. - If you have write access to this repo (*microsoft-graph-devx-content*), clone the repo to your local machine.
+   - If you don't have write access or you are a new contributor, fork your copy of the repo to your GitHub.
 1. Navigate to the file *sample-queries.json* in the *sample-queries* folder.
 1. Open the file *sample-queries.json* on your favourite editor (e.g VS Code)
 1. If you are adding a new category (workload) sample (e.g. Teams, Excel), add the queries at the end of the list right before the closing square bracket **]** in the following format.
 However, if you are adding a sample query to an existing category, find it on the document and add the query next to the other queries in that category. <br>